KAY-22-ux/Adventure_game/README.md

 1. Download or clone the repository to your computer.
 2. Open a terminal, navigate to the game’s directory.
 3. Run the game using Python or a similar environment.

+Enjoy your game, and thank you for playing!
+                        ---Adjei Caleb